wookey-project/ewok-kernel/doc/syscalls/sys_lock.rst

    e_syscall_ret sys_lock(LOCK_EXIT);

 .. warning::
-   Locking the task should be done for very short time, as associated ISR are postponed, which may generate big slowdown on the associated device performances.
+   Locking the task should be done for a very short amount of time, as associated ISR are postponed, which may generate big slowdown on the associated devices performance.